cmaijala/Crowdfunding_ETL/README.md

 ☑️ Deliverable 1: Extract Data

-☑️ Deliverable 2: Transform and Clean Data
+☑️ Deliverable 2: Clean and Transform Data

-☑️ Deliverable 3: Create an ERD and Load Data
+☑️ Deliverable 3: Create ERD (Entity-Relationship Diagram)

-☑️ Deliverable 4: SQL Analysis and written report for the ETL analysis (this “README.md”).
+☑️ Deliverable 4: SQL Analysis

 # ETL Process
 ## Deliverable 1: Extract Data
   * ### Data Sources: The data was sourced from a combination of CSV files and Excel spreadsheets.
-  * These included:
+ 	 * These included: campaign.csv, category.csv, subcategory.csv, contacts.xlsx, crowdfunding.xlsx.
-	•campaign.csv - contains data on various crowdfunding campaigns.

-	•category.csv - includes details on different campaign categories.

-	•subcategory.csv - contains data on specific subcategories linked to the categories.

-	•contacts.xlsx - holds contact information related to campaigns.

-	•crowdfunding.xlsx - details on crowdfunding activities and outcomes.

-  * ### Methods: The data was extracted by reading the files directly into Pandas DataFrames using Python.
+  * ### Methods: The data was extracted using Pandas and Python.
-  * The following methods were used:
-	•Pandas read_csv() for extracting data from CSV files (campaign.csv, category.csv, and subcategory.csv).

-	•Pandas read_excel() to extract data from Excel files (contacts.xlsx and crowdfunding.xlsx).

-Each file was loaded into its respective DataFrame for further processing and transformation.
 The code to extract these datasets can be found in the file Final-ETL_Mini_Project_CMaijala_ASerpa_KChu.ipynb.

   * ### Create the Category and Subcategory DataFrames
     <img width="1000" alt="image" src="https://github.com/user-attachments/assets/dbd83c39-80ce-4758-bd09-aac8790aaf9a">
   * ### Create the Campaign DataFrame